24 Iterators library [iterators]

 Destruction of an iterator may invalidate pointers and references previously obtained from that iterator if its type does not meet the Cpp17ForwardIterator requirements and does not model forward_iterator.

-An invalid iterator is an iterator that may be singular.212
+An invalid iterator is an iterator that may be singular.204

-Iterators are called constexpr iterators if all operations provided to meet iterator category requirements are constexpr functions.
+Iterators meet the constexpr iterators requirements if all operations provided to meet iterator category requirements are constexpr functions.

 [Note 3:

-For example, the types β€œpointer to int” and reverse_iterator<int*> are constexpr iterators.
+For example, the types β€œpointer to int” and reverse_iterator<int*> meet the constexpr iterator requirements.

 β€” end note]